chiappo98/fast_detector_Response/README.md

 </p>

 <p align = "center">
 The SAND detector.
-On the left image you can see the GRAIN module surrounded by the ECAL.
+On the left you can see the GRAIN module surrounded by the ECAL.
 </p>

 The GRAIN (GRanular Argon fot Interctions of Neutrinos) module, part of the SAND (System for on-Axis Neutrino Detection) detector of the DUNE experiment, a long-baseline experiment for the detection of artificial and cosmic neutrinos.